MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/availabilityAndPricingDiscovery/MEF W160 - Product Offering Availability and Pricing Discovery API - Developer Guide.md

         <td>installationInterval</td>
             <td><a href="#T_Duration">Duration</a></td>
             <td>M</td>
             <td>The indicative duration &gt;&#x3D;0 for the delivery of the configuration in the specified Delivery Context when manual work is required.
 The shortest interval is specified by the Seller.
 It is not considered a commitment by the Seller.
+A value of 0 indicates immediate installation.
 </td>
             <td>Installation Interval</td>
         </tr><tr>
         <td>term</td>
             <td><a href="#T_MEFItemTerm">MEFItemTerm</a></td>
             <td>M</td>
-            <td>The minimum length of the commitment for this PricingAndTerm for the given productConfigurationIdentifier within the requested Delivery Context.</td>
+            <td>The minimum length of the commitment for this PricingAndTerm for the given &#x60;productOfferingConfigurationIdentifier&#x60; within the requested Delivery Context.</td>
             <td>Term</td>
         </tr><tr>
         <td>price</td>
             <td><a href="#T_QuotePrice">QuotePrice</a>[]<br/><span style="font-size:10px;font-style:italic">minItems = 1</span></td>
             <td>M</td>
-            <td>The prices that apply to this PricingAndTerm for the given Product Configuration within the requested Delivery Context.</td>
+            <td>The prices that apply to this PricingAndTerm for the given Product Offering Configuration within the requested Delivery Context.</td>
             <td>Prices</td>
         </tr><tr>
         <td>subjectToAdditionalNonrecurringCharges</td>